Frequently Asked Questions

 Evenings (6:30 pm - 10:30 pm).

-Classes are held four to five days per week, Mondays thru Friday depending on the semester.
+Classes are held four to four days per week, Mondays thru Thursday depending on the semester.

 Q: What funding options do you have?

-A: For the Motion Picture Production Program we offer in-house payment plans up to 30 months for domestic students, up to 4 months for international students.
+A: For the Motion Picture Production Program we offer in-house payment plans up to 24 months for domestic students.
 Students must fill out a payment plan application to apply for approval.
 We also accept every major credit card.
 We DO NOT take Pell grants, Stafford loans, FSFA or Title IV funding.
 Other sources of funding include crowd funding sites where students can set up a funding raising campaign and look for donors to fund their tuition.
 See the financing page for a list of sites.

 Q: Other programs require that I buy my own equipment, do I have to buy equipment for this program?

-A: No. MPI has all the equipment students need to shoot their film projects.
-Students shoot their thesis films using Red Digital Cinema Cameras that include Ravens, Scarlets and the original Red One.
-This includes film and digital cameras, lens packages, follow focuses, matte boxes & filters, AC kits, camera support like sliders, jibs and tripods, light kits, grip and electric gear, and sound.
-The school also has a dedicated computer lab running Adobe Premiere, AVID, Sony Vegas, Adobe After Effects, Davinci, Lightworks and Movie Magic Scheduling and Budgeting software.
+A: No. Motion Picture Institute has all the equipment students need to shoot their film projects.
+Students shoot their thesis films using Red Digital Cinema Cameras.
+The school has numerous film and digital cameras, lens packages, follow focuses, matte boxes & filters, AC kits, camera support like sliders, jibs and tripods, light kits, grip and electric gear, and sound.
+The school also has a dedicated computer lab running Adobe Premiere, Adobe After Effects, Davinci, and Movie Magic Scheduling and Budgeting software.

 Students are free to use school equipment or if they prefer to use their own personal equipment for certain assignments they may do so.